openstack-archive/networking-hyperv/README.rst

 networking-hyperv
 =================

 This project tracks the work to integrate the Hyper-V networking with Neutron.
-This project contains the Hyper-V Neutron Agent Mixin, Security Groups Driver, ML2 Mechanism Driver and the utils modules they use in order to properly bind neutron ports on a Hyper-V host.
+This project contains the Hyper-V Neutron Agent, Security Groups Driver, and ML2 Mechanism Driver, which are used to properly bind neutron ports on a Hyper-V host.

 This project resulted from the neutron core vendor decomposition.

-Supports Python 2.7 and Python 3.3.
+Supports Python 2.7, Python 3.3, Python 3.4, and Python 3.5.

 * Free software: Apache license
 * Documentation: http://docs.openstack.org/developer/networking-hyperv